One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: The orbit method

-The category $\HC(\g)$ of Harish-Chandra $U(\g)$-bimodules consists of $U(\g)$-bimodules, finitely generated on both sides, which are locally finite for $\ad(\g)$.
-It follows from \cite{GG02} that $U(\g,e)$ admits $G^e(0)$-action by filtered automorphisms, and a quantum comoment map $\g^e(0) \hookrightarrow U(\g,e)$.
-Therefore one can define the category $\HC^{G^e(0)}U(\g,e)$ of $G^e(0)$-equivariant Harish-Chandra $U(\g,e)$-bimodules to be the category of $U(\g,e)$-bimodules, finitely generated on both sides, with a compatible $G^e(0)$-action which differentiates to the $\ad(\g^e(0))$-action (see \cite{Lo11} for example).
+This map is injective, thanks to \cite[Lemma~2.4]{PrJI}.
+Therefore one can define the category $\HC^{G^e(0)}U(\g,e)$ of $G^e(0)$-equivariant Harish-Chandra $U(\g,e)$-bimodules to be the category of $U(\g,e)$-bimodules, finitely generated on both sides, with a compatible $G^e(0)$-action which differentiates to the $\ad \g^e(0)$-action (see \cite[\textsection 1.3]{Lo11}).
+We denote the subcategory of finite dimensional objects by $\HC^{G^e(0)}_{\text{fin}} U(\g,e)$.